 Types of Performance Anxiety

 This is a fear of not being able to urinate in public bathrooms or where others may hear you urinate.
 Although this may sound funny, it is not.
 People who have parauresis report they often avoid drinking liquids, dating, social events, and sporting events, for fear that they will be trapped in a situation where they have to urinate in public.
 People with parauresis even report choosing a job based on this.
 For example, someone may choose a job closer to home so they can leave and go home to urinate.
 It is a very shameful and embarrassing condition.
 Research shows that most people suffering from this condition also have other anxieties and mental health conditions.

-Sports Performance Anxiety.
 Sports performance is an area that coaches and trainers often must have a lot of knowledge in.
 Athletes may become anxious and overwhelmed and choke in a way that’s similar to what happens with a student who has test anxiety.
-Trainers and coaches will use visualization, breathing and relaxation techniques, self talk and psycho education to assist athletes who are experiencing this.
-There are also therapists who specialize in sports psychology who may assist in this area.
-One recent study cited in psychology today actually demonstrated that in some cases of performance anxiety people who created the belief that their nervousness will improve their performance were able to decrease their anxiety and overcome the impact on their performance!
+Trainers and coaches will use visualization, breathing and relaxation techniques, self-talk and psychoeducation to assist athletes who are experiencing this.
+Some therapists specialize in sports psychology who may assist in this area.
+One recent study cited in psychology today demonstrated that in some cases of performance anxiety people who created the belief that their nervousness will improve their performance were able to decrease their anxiety and overcome the impact on their performance!

 · For information on social anxiety click the links below.

 This page is about how self-compassion and mindfulness and skills such as forgiveness, kindness and compassion can help us with depression and anxiety.